 From Woolf’s “The Death of the Moth,” to Solzhenitsyn’s The Gulag Archipelago, and Bechdel’s Fun Home, students will read, discuss and explore the questions: what makes an piece tick and tock?
 What makes it go where it goes?
 What keeps us reading on?
 And then, they will craft their own pieces and test the limits and boundaries of the principles explored.

-- Arts Core.
-Reading as a Writer: Adaptation as Form
+- Reading as a Writer: Adaptation as Form

 There are stories that refuse to die.
 Narratives that again and again find some continued resonance through years, decades, and centuries, from Joyce Carol Oates’s “Blue Bearded Lover,” to Anne Sexton’s “Cinderella”, to Angela Carter’s “Wolf-Alice” and Marina Carr’s “By the Bog of Cats.”
 Each text will be explored both independently and within the context of its adaptive genealogy.
 Students will read each text carefully, analyze, discuss and respond both academic and creative writing prompts based on assigned texts and class lecture.

 - Essaying the Americas.
 Essay anthology, editor.
-Forthcoming from Mad Creek Books.
-March 2020.
+Mad Creek Books, March 2020.

 - Don’t Come Back.
 Collection of linked lyrical and narrative essays, experimental translations, and reinterpreted myths.
-Forthcoming from The Ohio State University Press, Mad River Books, 21st Century Essay Books Series, January 2017.
+The Ohio State University Press, Mad River Books, 21st Century Essay Books Series, January 2017.

 - Drown/Sever/Sing.
 Collection of essays and short stories.
 Anomalous Press, March 2015.